matrix-org/matrix-spec-proposals/proposals/3884-sliding-sync-e2ee.md

 ## Alternatives

 The alternative is to not include this extension at all, making it impossible to include reliable E2EE support in Sliding Sync.
-As this extension is opt-in, as all Sliding Sync extensions are, this feels undesirable to not provide this extension.
+As this extension is opt-in, as all Sliding Sync extensions are, it feels undesirable to not provide this extension.

 ## Security considerations